Ivermectin Injection (1 box and 1 vial)

 DoxyCare™

-Multivitamin Injection (box of 1 vial)
+Multivitamin Injection (1 box and 1 vial)

 Multivitamin Injection